jbernoudy/first-repository/README.md

 #First Repository

-This is my first repository
+This is my first repository.
+Adding some more information.